lukasz-brzostek/typo/README.md

-enableAll | false | Turns on all available options styling | true | Adds basic styles that improves fonts in website body wordBreak | true | Sets wordBreak to "break-word" when true and "normal" when false nbsp | true | The most important option, which brings 1, 2 or 3 letter words at the end of the line to the next one, making typography better spaceComma | false | Adds space after comma and removes before spaceDot | false | Adds space after dot and removes before spaceQuestion | false | Adds space after question mark and removes before
+enableAll | false | Turns on all available options styling | true | Adds basic styles that improves fonts in website body wordBreak | true | Sets wordBreak to "break-word" when true and "normal" when false nbsp | true | The most important option, which brings 1, 2 or 3 letter words (short orphans) at the end of the line to the next one, making typography better spaceComma | false | Adds space after comma and removes before spaceDot | false | Adds space after dot and removes before spaceQuestion | false | Adds space after question mark and removes before